cotes2020/jekyll-theme-chirpy/_posts/en/2024-08-06-homeserver.md

 ## Easy setup with Docker

-Docker is a platform designed to run software inside a container.
-Containers are isolated from one another and bundle their own software, libraries and configuration files.
-And because all the containers share a single operating system kernel, they use fewer resources than virtual machines.
+Docker is a platform for running applications within a container.
+Containers are segregated from one another and include their own software, libraries, and configuration files.
+Furthermore, because all containers use the same operating system kernel, they consume fewer resources than virtual computers.

 ![Docker](docker.png){: w="300" h="150"}
 _Docker_